apache/spark/docs/streaming-programming-guide.md

 {% highlight scala %}
-// Assuming ssc is the StreamingContext ssc.networkStream(hostname, port)   // Creates a stream that uses a TCP socket to read data from hostname:port ssc.textFileStream(directory)       // Creates a stream by monitoring and processing new files in a HDFS directory
+// Assuming ssc is the StreamingContext ssc.textFileStream(directory)      // Creates a stream by monitoring and processing new files in a HDFS directory ssc.socketStream(hostname, port)   // Creates a stream that uses a TCP socket to read data from hostname:port
 {% endhighlight %}

-A complete list of input sources is available in the [StreamingContext API documentation](api/streaming/index.html#spark.streaming.StreamingContext).
-Data received from these sources can be processed using DStream operations, which are explained next.
+We also provide a input streams for Kafka, Flume, Akka actor, etc. For a complete list of input streams, take a look at the [StreamingContext API documentation](api/streaming/index.html#spark.streaming.StreamingContext).

 # DStream Operations
-Once an input DStream has been created, you can transform it using _DStream operators_.
-Most of these operators return new DStreams which you can further transform.
-Eventually, you'll need to call an _output operator_, which forces evaluation of the DStream by writing data out to an external source.
+Data received from the input streams can be processed using _DStream operations_.
+There are two kinds of operations - _transformations_ and _output operations_.
+Similar to RDD transformations, DStream transformations operate on one or more DStreams to create new DStreams with transformed data.
+After applying a sequence of transformations to the input streams, you'll need to call the output operations, which writies data out to an external source.

 ## Transformations